 Also, one caveat for those of you reading this and planning a trip with children.
 Don’t trust the times that Google Maps will give you.
 It told me from our house to Nashville would be 9.5 hours.
 It took up 13.5 hours.
-That was day one and it was 600 miles.
-NEVER again will I attempt more than 500 miles in one day.
-It is too much with one driver and too much with kids.
-300-400 is the sweet spot for us with an activity during the day.
+We tend to be slow travelers but remember that the time it is giving you is with perfect traffic as well as no stops.
+My bladder can’t go for that long and there is just too much fun stuff to see along the road.
+Factor that into your day.

 First, you will want to sign up for a free account, so you can save your trips or trip plans or dream trip plans.
 Roadtrippers has a desktop version as well as the app version.

 I personally like to do my planning on the computer and then open the trip up on my cell or tablet on the road.
-You can do it any way you want, but it all syncs together.
+You can do it any way you want and know it will all sync together.

 Each category has a drop down menu that you can use to search that entire category or select specific items within each category.
 We loved finding the offbeat attractions and I think there is a roadside attractions category as well.
 I searched for as many things sounded interesting.